filmanddarkroom/FADU_Timer/readme.md

 **NOTE THIS IS THE DEVELOPMENT BRANCH - THIS VERSION MAY OR MAY NOT HAVE UNEXPECTED ADDITIONAL "FEATURES" THAT CAUSE IT TO NOT WORK CORRECTLY**

+### 12-Mar-2021: 1.5.1 fourth update [believed stable]

+Minor tweaks to new functionality.

 ### 11-Mar-2021: 1.5.1 fourth update [believed stable]